-The 500-hectare drug rehabilitation center in Bohol will be established in Cortes instead of Carmen, the previously proposed site for the facility, said a Capitol official.
+The proposed 500-hectare drug rehabilitation center in Bohol will be established in Cortes instead of Carmen, the previously proposed site for the facility, said a Capitol official.

 Liza Quirog, coordinator of the Socio-Economic and Environmental Management (SEEM) Cluster, told the Chronicle that the treatment facility for drug dependents will be built in Barangay Malayo, Cortes.